jedi-Knight/paranuara-api-challenge-solution/README.md

-#### 2. API endpoint to get the Name, Age, Address and phone information about two people, and a list of their friends in common who have brown eyes and are still alive:
+#### 2. API endpoint to get the Name, Age, Address and phone information about two people, and a list of their friends in common who have brown eyes and are still alive
 #### `http://localhost:8383/user/<one user name>/<another user name>`
 _Example 2.1:_
 http://localhost:8383/user/Sharron%20Barker/Moon%20Herring